jameslewis-git/VCET/README.md

-# VCET Semester Assignments Repository
+# VCET Assignments Repository

-Welcome to my GitHub repository for semester assignments at Vidyavardhini's College of Engineering and Technology (VCET).
+Welcome to my GitHub repository for assignments at Vidyavardhini's College of Engineering and Technology (VCET).
 This repository will contain all the assignments, projects, and other academic work that I complete as part of my coursework.

 ## About Me